MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/virtual-smart-cards/virtual-smart-card-use-virtual-smart-cards.md

 ### TPM not provisioned

-For a TPM-based virtual smart card to function properly, a provisioned TPM must be available on the computer.
-If the TPM is disabled in the BIOS, or it isn't provisioned with full ownership and the storage root key, the TPM virtual smart card creation will fail.
+For a TPM-based virtual smart card to function properly, a provisioned TPM must be available on the computer:

+- If the TPM is disabled in the BIOS, or it isn't provisioned with full ownership and the storage root key, the TPM virtual smart card creation fails
-If the TPM is initialized after creating a virtual smart card, the card will no longer function, and it will need to be re-created.
+- If the TPM is initialized after creating a virtual smart card, the card will no longer function, and it must be re-created

-If the TPM ownership was established on a Windows Vista installation, the TPM won't be ready to use virtual smart cards.
-The system administrator needs to clear and initialize the TPM for it to be suitable for creating TPM virtual smart cards.

-If the operating system is reinstalled, prior TPM virtual smart cards are no longer available and need to be re-created.
-If the operating system is upgraded, prior TPM virtual smart cards will be available to use in the upgraded operating system.
+- If the operating system is reinstalled, prior TPM virtual smart cards are no longer available and need to be re-created
+- If the operating system is upgraded, prior TPM virtual smart cards are available to use in the upgraded operating system

 ### TPM in lockout state